Insight • Design craft

 Typography as the primary element

-Practical tip: brutal typography still needs to be readable.
-Contrast ratios, line length, and line height must support actual reading.
+A practical warning: brutal typography still has to be readable.
+Contrast ratios, line length, and line height need to support actual reading.
 If nobody can read the content, the aesthetic has failed.

 Layout principles